 How Sheen Magazine was started:

-“One day as and when I decided to do it, I went in and I had my girlfriend…she’s a stylist here in Greenville, her name is Shelia Williams…and she came in, she made her daughter’s face up and did her hair.
+“One day when I decided to do it, I went in and I had my girlfriend…she’s a stylist here in Greenville, her name is Shelia Williams…and she came in, she made her daughter’s face up and did her hair.
 I took the pictures and it started from there.
 I took the pictures, did all the insides…it was about four pages in the book so that made it like eight pages and we just went from there.
 It has grown since then.
 People just come…what we can do, we do and what we can’t do, we don’t do and it has just grown.”

 On obstacles she faced launching the magazine without a media background: